Complete Golf Store Business Logo

 #1 It's Draw or a Hook every time

-So, you end up hitting a draw or hook every time, and that's frustrating.
+So, you end up hitting a draw or worse – a hook every time, and that’s frustrating.
 To overcome the problem, you should opt to hit the ball with a square club face instead of a closed one.

 It is not impossible to make the club face square and hit the ball straight, avoiding draws or hooks.
-Following are the solutions:
+Bear in mind that while a draw is not a bad shot, if it’s not intended, it can still ruin your game plan (but we do agree hooks and slices are golfers’ nightmares).
+The following are the solutions:

 ClubFace Position- Open

-An Open club face is when a club is tilted (like 1’o’ clock for right handers) and, as a rule of golf ball flight, a ball will most probably fly in the line of the club face.
-For example, if it is an open club face then the ball will travel toward the right.
+An Open club face is when a club is tilted (like 1 o’clock for right-handers – 11 o’clock for lefties) and, as a rule of golf ball flight, a ball will most probably fly in the line of the club face.
+For example, if it is an open club face then the ball will travel toward the right (for righties).

-Since, our goal is to make the ball travel in the straight line, we should make the club face square.
-A square club face is straight unlike open or a close club face.
+Since our goal is to make the ball travel in a straight line, we should make the club face square, which is straight, unlike an open or closed club face.
 Imagine 12 on the clock.

-So, a quick fix for the draw or hook problem can only be a keen observation of the open club face at the address and make it square.
+So, a quick fix for the draw or hook problem can only be a keen observation of the open club face at address and trying to make it square.

 Neutral grip- a little Weaker

-An essential factor in getting your club face square is the grip.
+An essential factor in getting your club face square is your grip.
 It would help if you mostly gripped the club using fingers– it will be a weaker grip.

 You don't have to hold the club with your palms and it's not so strong.
 This will ultimately help your square club face to hit a straight shot.